Entering First-Year, Full-time Students

 The Magic City Bar Association Scholarship Fund

 Established by the Magic City Bar Association to assist a rising third-year minority student who has shown outstanding leadership and/or academic achievement.
-More information may be found here.
+Learn More and Apply

 Trial LawHER Scholarship

 Trial LawHER Scholarship is a $10,000 scholarship to be given to a female rising 3L who aspires to become a plaintiff trial lawyer.
 All law students who fit the description are invited to apply.
-Applications are now open and will remain open through Aug.
-1, 2021.
-Learn more and apply here.
+Learn More and Apply

 John A. Armstrong Memorial Scholarship

 Established by the family of a native Tennessean who characterized the tradition and heritage of Cumberland School of Law rooted in Lebanon, Tennessee.
 It is awarded to a Tennessee student who exhibits the qualities of a superior trial advocate.

 John Cabler Corbitt Memorial Scholarship

 Judge Cabler Corbitt '33 established a trust fund to provide scholarships for Tennessee residents who agree, in writing, to practice in the state of Tennessee for a period of no less than five years after graduation and admission to the Tennessee Bar.